ripper234/Kuzando/readme.markdown

 **Q - Why wasn't Kuzando built with technology X?**

-If you are suggestions, you're welcome to contribute ideas or patches.
+If you have any suggestions, you're welcome to contribute ideas or patches.

 **Q - What does the name "Kuzando" stand for ?**